potatotatertoot/TestCalc/documentation.md

 The program was tested against the required values below, including a zero case (product = 0), an overflow case (9×9×9×9×9 = 59049 exceeds the 16-bit signed range), and an in-range multi-digit case.
-Record actual results and mark Pass/Fail, then paste the matching screen capture under each test.
+Record actual results and mark Pass/Fail, then paste the matching screen capture under each test

 | # | Input (5 digits) | Expected Sum | Expected Product | Pass / Fail |
 |---|------------------|--------------|------------------|-------------|